Andrew-S-Rosen/cbe504/main.typ

 ==== Connecting van~'t Hoff and Arrhenius

-With our understanding of the role of thermodynamics, we can understand how Arrhenius came about his famous equation through making an analogy to prior work by van~'t Hoff.
+With our understanding of the role of thermodynamics, we can turn to how Arrhenius came about his famous equation through making an analogy to prior work by van~'t Hoff.
 If we differentiate #ref(<eq:vant_hoff_single>) with respect to $T$ and make the same assumption that $Delta H^std$ and $Delta S^std$ are again independent of temperature, we arrive at
 $ (dif ln(K_ce("a")))/(dif T) = (Delta H^std)/(R T^2), $<eq:vant_hoff>
 which is the formal definition of the van~'t Hoff equation.